Skip to content

 slow tanning,

-light shades of brown
+light brown tones

 20-30 minutes